 Read NYLAG's statement applauding the Governor's momentous position here.

-THANK YOU GOVERNOR HOCHUL FOR RECOGNIZING THAT NOW MORE THAN EVER ACCESS TO HEALTH CARE IS CRITICAL!!!
+THANK YOU GOVERNOR HOCHUL and STATE LEGISLATURE FOR RECOGNIZING THAT NOW MORE THAN EVER ACCESS TO HEALTH CARE IS CRITICAL!!!